 Areca Palm Care

-The care of areca palms indoors isn’t difficult, but the plant won’t tolerate neglect.
+While the care of areca palms indoors isn’t complex, the plant won’t tolerate neglect.
 Water them often enough to keep the soil lightly moist in spring and summer, and allow the soil to dry slightly between waterings in fall and winter.
 Ideally, the areca palm should grow in organically rich loam that drains well.
 In reality, it will accept almost any type of soil that drains well and is slightly acidic.

 Experts suggest that this lovely little palm requires regular application of fertilizer to keep it looking its best.
 Fertilize areca palm plants with a time-release fertilizer in spring.
-This gives the plant most of the nutrients it needs for the entire season.
+Fertilizing in spring gives the plant most of the nutrients it needs for the entire season.
 The fronds benefit from a micronutrient spray in summer.
 You can use a liquid houseplant fertilizer that contains micronutrients for this purpose.
 Make sure the product is labeled as safe for foliar feedings, and dilute it according to the label instructions.
 Do not feed areca palm plants in fall and winter.

-Areca palm houseplants need repotting every two to three years.
-Plant the palm in a slightly larger container as the plant likes a tight container, and crowded roots help limit the size of the plant.
-The main reasons for repotting is to replace the aged potting soil and remove fertilizer salt deposits that build up in the soil and on the sides of the pot.
-Use a palm potting soil or a general purpose mix amended with a handful of clean builder’s sand.
+The areca palm tree growing indoors should be repotted every two to three years.
+Plant the palm in a slightly larger container as the plant likes a tight environment, and crowded roots help limit the size of the plant.
+The main reasons for repotting are to replace the aged potting soil and remove fertilizer salt deposits that build up in the soil and on the sides of the pot.
+Use a palm tree potting soil or a general-purpose mix amended with a handful of clean builder’s sand.

 Take care to plant the palm in the new pot at the same depth as in the old pot.
 Planting it too deeply can cause serious injury.
 The roots are brittle, so don’t attempt to spread them out.
 After filling in around the roots with soil, press down with your hands to make sure the soil is tightly packed.
 Eliminate air pockets by flooding the pot with water and pressing down again.
 Add additional soil if necessary.

-Now that you know how easy areca palm care is, why not head out to the local nursery or garden center and pick up one of your own.
-Growing areca palm trees indoors will be well worth the trip with all that lush, beautiful foliage to brighten up the home.
+Now that you know how easy areca palm care is, why not head out to the local nursery or garden center and pick up one of your own?
+The trip will be well worth its time once you have secured a lush, beautiful palm to brighten up your home.